 Vincent Bayonne: Preserver

-In Central City, Bayonne found a calling.
-He donned a new uniform and sought to protect and serve.
+In Central City, Bayonne found his calling.
+He donned a different uniform to resume his mission to protect and serve.
 Law and order promised the possibility of decency, but he didn’t find humanity on either side of the thin blue line.
-Instead, he found himself maintaining the delicate balance between civilization and chaos.
+Instead, he bailed the bilge of society’s sinking ship.

 Why would one human kill another?